KumarBadal208/react-project/README.md

 #### Imp Points to be Noted
 * For loop use map,filter and reduce .
 * Unique key should be provide to child component to identify the child.
 Help in optimisation.
 If not given no error will come ony warning will come but performance will be effeceted.
-If not given parent will render the whole child component on any modification thus affecting the performance.
+If not given, parent will render the whole child component on any modification thus affecting the performance.
-* not using key <<< index as key <<< using unique value for key.
+* **not using key <<< index as key <<< using unique value for key**.

 #### Import and Export
 * export default and export named